Resources

 Validated questionnaires

 - Vividness of Visual Imagery Questionnaire (VVIQ) — the standard measure of imagery vividness.
-See our glossary entry for what the test is measuring.
-The canonical version is hosted by the Aphantasia Network.
+Take the VVIQ (canonical version, hosted by the Aphantasia Network).
+See our glossary entry for what the test is measuring and why it looks the way it does.

 We deliberately link to the canonical hosts rather than re-hosting the tests.
 If you are a researcher and the links below are stale, please let us know.